jhpyle/docassemble/_docs/config.md

 The default is `False`.
 The setting can also be made on a per-interview basis by setting the [`pdf/a` features setting].

+## <a name="maximum image size"></a>Limiting size of uploaded images

+If your users upload digital photos into your interviews, the uploads may take a long time.
+Using the [`maximum image size` field modifier] or the [`maximum image size` interview feature], you can cause your users' web browsers to reduce the size of your images before uploading them.
+For example, if `maximum image size` is set to 1200, then the image will be reduced in size if it is taller or wider than 1200 pixels.

+If you would like to set a site-wide default value for the maximum image size, you can use the `maximum image size` configuration
+directive:

+{% highlight yaml %}
+maximum image size: 1200
+{% endhighlight %}

+This is just a default value; it can be overridden for a given interview using the [`maximum image size` interview feature] and it can be overridden for a given field using the [`maximum image size` field modifier].
+To override the setting in order to allow image uploads of any resolution, use `None` as the override value.

 ## <a name="timezone"></a>Setting the time zone

 Functions like [`as_datetime()`] that deal with dates will use a